SamSeed-Softwire/DevOps-Course-Starter/README.md

 # To-do app
 ## About the application

 This application is a web-browser-based to-do app, written in Python utilising the Flask web development framework.
-Data is stored in a MongoDB database, and authentication/authorisation is managed using GitHub's OAuth web application flow and the Flask-Login package.
+The app runs on an Azure App Service, data is stored in an Azure Cosmos DB, and authentication/authorisation is managed using GitHub's OAuth web application flow and the Flask-Login package.

 ## Getting started